Skip to content

 use_case.execute(&guard, &workspace.path, &slug)?;

-// Application: single source of truth for permission check
+// Application: single source of truth for the permission check

 impl DeletePageUseCase {